How do Fibromyalgia and TMJ Disorders Relate?

 Management includes exercises, direct therapy to muscles, and reduction of all contributing factors.
 The short-term goal is to restore the muscle and joints to normal function, posture, and full joint range of motion with exercises and muscle therapy.
 This is followed in the long term with a regular muscle stretching, postural, conditioning, and strengthening exercise program.

 We can help you with the task of changing your contributing factors and lessen your pain.
+The fibromyalgia TMD relationship is too complex for most individuals to fully understand without medical help.
 You may benefit from an improvement in your outlook, lifestyle, and social and physical environment, as well.
 Our interdisciplinary team provides you with both training to reduce contributing factors and a supportive environment to accomplish long-term success in reducing TMD and FM pain.

 “TMD is a local disorder and FM a generalized disorder, and there is less evidence of distress in those with TMD.
 TMD is a separate disorder from FM, but many patients with FM have TMD symptoms.” – The relationship between fibromyalgia and temporomandibular disorders: prevalence and symptom severity, NIH

+We can help!
 Although most cases of TMD are mild and self-limiting, about 10% develop severe disorders associated with chronic pain.
 It is also common that widespread pain, depression, and sleep disorders are associated with fibromyalgia.
-They may play a significant role in the chronic pain levels of patients with TMD.
+They may play a significant role in chronic pain levels of patients with TMD.

 We can help you learn if the symptoms of your chronic TMD have origins in FM.
-Our clinic understands the challenges of living with both disorders and leads nationally in better recognition and management of painful medical conditions.
+Our clinic understands both disorder’s issues and leads nationally in better recognition and management of painful medical conditions.